csu/applescript.dart/README.md

 # applescript

-A library for Dart developers.
-It is awesome.
+A library for executing AppleScript in Dart.

 ## Usage